This page lists key websites related to youth, young adults, and the transition to adulthood.

 Publication: Scaling Stackable Credentials

-This paper considers the policy and implementation of stackable credentials into career pathway systems in Kentucky, Oregon, Virginia, and Wisconsin.
+This paper, produced by the Center for Law and Social Policy (CLASP), considers the policy and implementation of stackable credentials into career pathway systems in Kentucky, Oregon, Virginia, and Wisconsin.
 Interviews with state officials and staff from select community and technical colleges in these states offer insights about the best practices and challenges in developing stackable credentials.

 Publication: Making Healthy Choices: A Guide on Psychotropic Medications for Youth in Foster Care